-– Heartwood Path Waypoint 22 –
+– Heartwood Path Waypoint 1.24 –

 Understand The Value Of Consent

-I ask for your consent here because it is my experience that applying eco-psychology practices along the Heartwood Path is life-changing and one ought to not lead a person to life-changes without seeking consent.
+I ask for your consent because it is my experience that applying eco-psychology practices along the Heartwood Path is life-changing and one ought to not lead a person to life-changes without seeking consent.
 I recommend that you only give your consent to be led down the Heartwood Path if you are curious about it and eco-psychology or if you seek personal and environmental improvements.
 Your continuing to partake in this waypoint indicates your consent.

-“The eco-psychologist Michael Cohen has made a life’s work of reconnecting people with nature .
-He believes that one of the most important laws we have forgotten about the earth is the Law of Attraction and Consent.
+“The eco-psychologist Michael Cohen has made a life’s work of reconnecting people with nature . . .
+(He) believes that one of the most important laws we have forgotten about the earth is the Law of Attraction and Consent.
 For life to thrive –– not merely hang on but thrive and expand –– Cohen believes it needs the consent, or welcome, of its surroundings” (McElroy, 2006, p.
-82)
+82).

 If, however, you feel your hands starting to get colder; if you feel nauseous, saddened, repulsed, or confused; if you feel your energy dropping; or if you feel pushed away, it is best to just nod respectfully toward the being and move to a more welcoming partner.
-If I feel any of these negative responses, or if I notice myself moving in a counterclockwise direction, I know in my heart that I do not have consent or permission to proceed with the present being for the current particular HumaNatureConnect Activity.
+If I feel any of these negative responses, or if I notice myself moving in a counterclockwise direction, I know in my heart that I do not have consent or permission to continue with the present being for the current particular HumaNatureConnect Activity.

 By asking for permission to have a connection experience wherein you seek guidance from a natural being or setting, and by gaining consent that comes in the form of continuing attraction, you as the “asker” no longer feel like a blundering intruder.
 Such attraction opens one up to the feeling of being welcomed and supported.
 Asking for permission to remain and feeling the consent through the continuing attraction makes the human in the person-to-natural being or person-to-natural setting relationship feel less domineering.
 This lack of domination helps the person become more sensitive.

 Consideration is done not just for the object but also for the subject; in other words, for the human and not just for the natural being.
 It is not just a matter of being polite to the natural object or its surroundings.
 That borders on being unrealistically anthropomorphic.
-The object will not understand your words, and it may or may not be aware of your emotional state.
-The importance of seeking and maintaining consent is rather about the human being remaining emotionally available for his or her own wellbeing, being considerate for his or her own sake, being attuned to feelings more than to mental concepts, and, therefore, being open to non-worded advice.
+The subject—the natural being—will not understand your words, and it may or may not be aware of your emotional state.
+The importance of seeking and maintaining consent is rather about the human being remaining emotionally available for his or her own wellbeing, being considerate for his or her own sake, being attuned to feelings more than to concepts, and, therefore, being open to non-worded advice.
 Waiting for consent and checking on the continuation of consent through the continuance of attraction leads to the consideration, to the compassion, to the altruism, to the thoughtfulness, and to the sensitivity needed to make the activities of the Heartwood Path work as they are intended.

 Then, I will in the next waypoint: